 Better bonus offers may come and go, so waiting for a 100,000-point offer if the current one is lower isn’t a bad idea anyways.

-We’ve mentioned already that the annual fees on the three Marriott Bonvoy cards are easily covered with the free night you get annually on each account anniversary.
+We’ve mentioned already that the annual fees on the three Marriott Bonvoy cards are easily covered with the free night you get annually on each card account anniversary.

 You can use these Free Night Awards at any properties up to the redemption limit (35,000 points for the Boundless and Business cards, 50,000 points for the Brilliant), so try to maximize their value each time.

 If you’re a little short on points for a free stay, you can transfer Amex Membership Rewards and Chase Ultimate Rewards points to Marriott Bonvoy.
 You can also transfer up to 100,000 Marriott Bonvoy points each year to another Marriott Bonvoy member by contacting Member Support, so you can share with a family member to pool your points.

 If you regularly stay at Marriott hotels, one of the Marriott Bonvoy cards may be a good fit for you.
 However, if you stay at other hotels you may want to check out other hotel credit cards or even generic travel credit cards.

 My husband and I actually recently switched to staying at Hyatt-brand hotels and using The World Of Hyatt Credit Card.
 The value seems a bit better overall with the World of Hyatt rewards program, it’s easier to get top-tier status, and there are more consistently nicer properties compared to Marriott Bonvoy.
 I previously had a Marriott Rewards Premier Plus Credit Card (which I got back in 2011) but closed it earlier this year to avoid the annual fee.